noaa-ocs-hydrography/BlueTopo/README.md

 ## Overview

-This project simplifies getting BlueTopo data in your area of interest.
+This package simplifies getting BlueTopo data in your area of interest.

 ## Background